 These Egg Muffins are seriously so good.
 Grab your muffin tin and bake up these ham and spinach egg muffins.
 They are a healthy make-ahead breakfast recipe, that is great to meal prep or serve up right then for breakfast.

 These baked egg cups are also a freezer-friendly breakfast recipe which is one I always keep making.
 This is a great way to make your mornings a bit more manageable.
+Also try out this hashbrown breakfast casserole for another easy breakfast recipe that reheats nicely.

 Also learn how to make eggs taste better, or should I say even better!